mgadi/naemonbox/README.md

 ### Installing ###

-When installing from a released tarball, all you need to do is to run
+When installing from a released tarball, all you need to do is run
 ```
 tar zxvf naemonbox-VerNum.tar.gz
 cd naemon